kuvivek/drivingTheoryInGermany/README.md

 ✅ I may use the telephone without a hands-free unit, if the vehicle is parked in a suitable place, and the engine is fully switched off
 ✅ I need to have a hands-free unit
 ❌ I may use the telephone without a hands-free, if the vehicle is moving at walking pace
+**Comment**: The driver must not pick up or hold a cell phone or car phone to make a call while driving.
+Even with a hands-free system, talking on the phone while driving can be distracting.
+If safe driving is not guaranteed, I must not use the phone.
+If possible, it is better to stop at a suitable place and switch off the engine.

 54. How long does cannabis and its degradation products remain detectable in urine?
 ❌ Several days at most